Skellington-Closet/slack-mock/README.md

   - `url` The url of the call that was intercepted.
   - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
   - `headers` The headers of the intercepted request as an Object.
-  - `statusCode` The status code of the intercepted request.
-Only captured for immediate responses, not when using the `response_url`.
-  - `type` Either `response` or `response_url`.
-Indicates how the call was intercepted.

 ---